uc-r/uc-r.github.io/datawrangling/week-5.md

 - *FH* which is captured in the right part of the *Metric* variable
 - *Gallons* which is captured in the right part of the *Metric* variable

-For #5, perform the required actions by stringing together the all necessary functions with the [pipe operator](http://uc-r.github.io/pipe) (`%>%`).
+Perform the required actions by stringing together the necessary functions with the [pipe operator](http://uc-r.github.io/pipe) (`%>%`).
 The final data should look like:

 ```
 # A tibble: 57 × 6